...

 Measure your upright piano

 The most important measurement that any piano mover wants from you is the height of the piano.
 This is the measurement from the top of the piano lid to the floor.
-While width and depth are nice and important to have, but a good piano mover can tell a lot with just this one height measurement.
+While width and depth are nice and important, a good piano mover can tell a lot with just this height measurement.
 Especially on tight or difficult moves.

 Measure your grand piano

 The most important measurement that any piano mover wants to know from you, is what is the length of your piano.
-This is the measurement from the keyboard of your piano to the furthest point on the (bow) curve of your piano.
+This is the measurement from your piano’s keyboard to the furthest point on your piano’s (bow) curve.

 The main reasons are weight and value.

-1. Piano manufactures do not all build their pianos the same.
-There can be a 200 pound or more difference between two identical looking pianos.
-For example, a piano made in England is lighter then a piano built in North America, which lighter then a piano built in Japan, which is lighter then a piano built in Korea.
-Here is the twist: a Bell upright built in North America weights 50% more then say a Baldwin upright piano also built in North America.
+1. Piano manufacturers do not all build their pianos in the same way.
+There can be a 200-pound or more difference between two identical-looking pianos.
+For example, a piano built in England is lighter than a piano built in North America, which is lighter than a piano built in Japan, which is lighter than a piano built in Korea.
+Here is the twist: a Bell upright built in North America weighs 50% more than a Baldwin upright piano built in North America.
 Brand helps determine weight and difficulty level of move.

-2. Piano manufactures do not all build their pianos the same.
-There can be a $100,000 difference between two identical looking pianos.
-For example, a no name Chinese knock off piano may only be worth $3000-5000, where a high end piano of the same size like a Bosendorfer, Fazoli, or Steinway could be well valued over $100,000-500,000.
+2. Piano manufacturers do not all build their pianos the same.
+There can be a $100,000 difference between two identical-looking pianos.
+For example, a no-name Chinese knockoff piano may only be worth $3000-5000, while a high-end piano of the same size, like a Bosendorfer, Fazoli, or Steinway, could be well valued over $100,000-500,000.

-3. Piano manufactures do not all build their pianos the same.
-The finish on a piano can have two very different strength levels.
-A piano finished in China is much more likely to have a softer more fragile finish then say a piano made in Japan.
-This is important to know on difficult moves for determining risk of damage in a tight situation.
+3. Piano manufacturers do not all build their pianos the same.
+A piano’s finish can have two very different strength levels.
+A piano finished in China is much more likely to have a softer, more fragile finish than a piano made in Japan.
+Knowing this is important when making difficult moves to determine the risk of damage in a tight situation.

 Did you notice the key point?
-Piano manufactures do not all build their pianos the same and this can be very helpful to the more experienced piano movers out there when reviewing your piano move.
+Piano manufacturers do not all build their pianos the same, and this can be very helpful to the more experienced piano movers when reviewing your piano move.

-We hope you found this helpful and helps you avoid misunderstandings with your movers.
+We hope you found this helpful and that it helps you avoid misunderstandings with your movers.